MoveKitMoveKit

 • MoveKit clips are silent, loopable MP4s - no audio session conflicts

-• Commercial license included — $1.99/clip or $59.99 for all 51 exercises
+• Commercial license included - $4.99/clip or $99 for the full 200+ exercise library

 Every fitness app needs exercise demonstrations.
 But finding consistent, professional-quality animations is surprisingly hard.
 Most developers end up with a mishmash of stock GIFs, inconsistent art styles, or expensive custom work that takes weeks to produce.